 Professional Photography Tips

 Professional photographer and father-of-three Darren Coleshill of Photalife shares his own top tips for parents:

-- Holding the camera Before you get them to snap away show them how to hold the camera.
-If they are using a phone then showing them a grip where they hold it in each corner is normally good.
+Before you get them to snap away, show them how to hold the camera.
+If they are using a phone, then showing them a grip where they hold it in each corner is normally good.
 Show them what happens if fingers are in front of the lens.
 No one enjoys looking through photos where little fingers are in the way.
 Show them beforehand so they won’t get disappointed when you look back at the photos later.

-- Experiment The beauty of digital photos and smartphones is that you can take endless amounts of photos and it doesn’t matter.
-If they get a disposable camera then it’s limited to 24 or 36, which is no good.
+The beauty of digital photos and smartphones is that you can take endless amounts of photos, which doesn’t matter.
+If they get a disposable camera, it’s limited to 24 or 36, which is no good.
 My tip would be to give them a camera on a day out and just let them snap away.
-You can then look back over them together and pick out their favourites, or work on different ways they can improve.
+You can then look back over them together and pick out their favourites or work on different ways to improve.

-- Get Up Close On most cameras there will be some form of zoom, but also explain to them that if something looks too far away then move up to the subject so more of the point of interest is in the photo.
-This may be easier said then done, but let them find out what they like and what works best for them.
+There will be some form of zoom on most cameras and explain to them that if something looks too far away, then move up to the subject, so more of the point of interest is in the photo.
+This may be easier said than done, but let them find out what they like and what works best for them.

-- Focus on Interesting Things Why are they taking that photo?
-Once they’ve got the basics of actually taking a photo get them to take photos of interest.
+Why are they taking that photo?
+Once they’ve got the basics of actually taking a photo, get them to take photos of interest.
 What catches their eye?
-If it was an animal or person get them to focus on that and fill the photo with the thing they found interesting.
+If it was an animal or person, get them to focus on that and fill the photo with the thing they found interesting.